EP2-Git/chat-widget/README.md

-# ListingPilot Chat Widget
+# Chat Widget

 Embeddable JavaScript widget for realtor demos that sends chat messages to your own webhook service.

 ## Motivation

-Realtors often want to showcase conversational AI or automated assistants on property websites.
 This project provides a simple drop‑in widget that can display chat messages and listing cards while delegating all conversation logic to your own webhook.

 ## Features